Simon-Initiative/authoring-admin/README.md

 does kinda still work.
 I think the Atom and IntelliJ plugins have been updated for 0.19.
 7. Update the Keycloak server to allow this new client.
    1. Log into the Keycloak admin console at [dev.local/auth/](http://dev.local/auth/)
+   2. Choose the Oli_security realm
-   2. Create a new client called "admin_client".
+   3. Create a new client called "admin_client".
       1. Set root URL and admin URL to be `http://dev.local:7000`
       2. Set the Valid Redirect URL and Web origins to be `*`
-   3. Edit the web origins of the "account" client to be `*`
+   4. Edit the web origins of the "account" client to be `*`
-   4. Edit the 'manager' account to add the 'realm-management' client role 'realm-admin'.
+   5. Edit the 'manager' account to add the 'realm-management' client role 'realm-admin'.
 8. Run the compiler and server.
 > npm run serve
 9. Open a browser and visit the application at `http://dev.local:7000`.